 When I first heard about Everesting, back in 2014, advice was extremely scarce.
 Today, there are numerous blogs and articles on the topic, but they mostly detail the experience, rather than attempt to help others with their own Everestings.

 Now, five years later, there is one key resource that you should also visit – the Everesting.cc website, administered by HELLS 500.
 As discussed below, you’re going to need to visit this site anyway for various pieces of information, but in recent years, it has added lots of advice and all of it is worth noting.
 I wrote this guide and then checked Everesting.cc.
 Reassuringly, we cover much of the same ground: https://everesting.cc/tips-advice/

 I’m certainly not claiming to be anything special in the world of Everesting: there are definitely people who have done more, gone further, done it faster and climbed higher.
-I have however attempted six Everestings to date (I failed on the first attempt and successfully completed the next five) and in so doing, I’ve thought long and hard about how best to prepare for and then execute the ride, from initial concept, right through to successful completion.
+I have however attempted seven Everestings to date (I failed on the first attempt and successfully completed the next six) and in so doing, I’ve thought long and hard about how best to prepare for and then execute the ride, from initial concept, right through to successful completion.
 In my circle of friends, I’m the planner, the organiser and the detail freak.
 I’m particularly attentive to ‘what if’? scenarios and prepare accordingly.
 I try to leave nothing to luck.

 It goes without saying that cycling is inherently dangerous, as is any extreme endurance event.
 Combining the two, usually on public roads, involves genuine risk.
 I am not trying to encourage you to undertake an Everesting – you do that entirely at your own bidding.
 I’m simply trying to prepare you better and make you more likely to succeed, safely.